© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 College known as Glasney College, Penryn is a scheduled monument protected by Historic England under reference 1007260.
 View the official record →

-Glasney College is a medieval collegiate foundation established in Penryn, Cornwall, during the late fourteenth century.
+Glasney College is a late medieval ecclesiastical foundation established in Penryn, Cornwall, in the late fourteenth century as a collegiate church.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007260.

 College known as Glasney College, Penryn is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007260.